Diana Kelly Levey

 • Listen actively: Active listening is a crucial part of effective communication.
 Pay attention to what your freelance client is saying and ask clarifying questions if something is not clear.
 This shows your client that you value their input and are committed to meeting their needs.

 Remember, a happy client is a repeat client or a freelance anchor client.
 And in this digital age, word of mouth travels fast.
 Make every client interaction count.
-That’s what the best designers at 99Designs do and you can, too.
+That’s what some of the best designers at 99Designs do and you can, too.

 How to Create a Logo for Your Freelance Business